 Like any self-experimenter worth their salt, I couldn’t wait to give the Wim Hof method a try.

-Before visiting a friend this year, we’d messaged about one of my four 2017 resolutions – meditation.
+Before visiting a friend in 2017, we’d messaged about one of my four 2017 resolutions – meditation.
 He said, “Meditation is great.
-I personally use a breathing technique that’s from a guy called Wim Hof and I have found it to be really really responsive for improving myself.”
+I personally use a breathing technique that’s from a guy called Wim Hof and I have found it to be really really responsive for improving myself.“

 My First Time Wim Hof Breathing